 You never know when you will encounter bad weather high up in the Himalayas.

 The weather in Nepal during December and January is usually dry and stable.
 There are generally clear skies and you will get great views of the mountains.
 The humidity and precipitation are also low, maintaining excellent weather.

 It is, undoubtedly, colder than October and November.
 But selecting a favorable trekking destination can help you avoid the consequences of going for the odds.

 Moreover, appropriate gear, clothing, in addition to the trekking destination, will help reduce the possible risk factors associated with trekking in the Himalayas of Nepal.

 The dry weather facilitates trekking in the lower altitudes of Nepal in the months of December and January.

 However, treks at higher altitude are generally not recommended for amateur trekkers, this is due to the unexpected weather conditions and snowy (and even blocked) trails and passes.

 Also, the trek route during winter has very less crowd so it is possible to enjoy the nature in peace.
-You can get special discounts and focused hospitality at the tea houses of the trail.
+Therefore, you can get special discounts and focused hospitality at the tea houses of the trail.

 The mountains are at their best during winters.

-And if you are a winter person but are quite unsure of trekking to higher altitudes, shorter trips as mentioned above also gives you the best views.
-The picturesque view of the mountain vistas minus the hardship is possible at lower altitudes.
+And if you are a winter person but are quite unsure of trekking to higher altitudes, shorter trips as mentioned above also give you the best views.
+Also, the picturesque view of the mountain vistas minus the hardship is possible at lower altitudes.